locka99/cpp-to-rust-book/src/features_of_rust/expressions.md

 };
 ```

 Note how the last line inside the block is not terminated with a semicolon.
-So the result of the block expression is 2 * pi * r which is assigned to x.
+So the result of the block expression is `2 * pi * r` which is assigned to `x`.
 If we’d put a semicolon on the end of that line, the expression would evaluate to nothing.

 You could even do complex matching in your block and conditionally assign the output: